moloco/docs/van-sdk/ios.md

 Moloco VAN SDK 2.0.0 is compatible for devices running iOS **8.0** and above (target version).
 To use the Moloco VAN SDK with Object-C or Swift, you must set the deployment target version to at least 8.0.

 Integrating with Moloco SDK requires a `Product ID` and `Api Key` from Moloco.
-(Contact [Moloco](mailto:support@molocoads.com) if you do not have them)
+Contact [Moloco](mailto:support@molocoads.com) if you do not have these credentials.

 ## Installation

-This section contains instructions for installing VAN SDK using Xcode.
+This section contains instructions for installing Moloco VAN SDK using Xcode.
 Moloco VAN SDK is built and tested with Xcode Version `8.3.3 (8E3004b)`.
 If you’re using a different version and have a problem using VAN SDK, please contact [Moloco](mailto:support@molocoads.com).

-Please follow appropriate sections below according to your choice of language (Objective-C and Swift).
+Please follow appropriate sections below according to your choice of language (Objective-C or Swift).

 > IMPORTANT: When submitting your app to the app store, make sure to select appropriate IDFA permissions: `Attribute this app installation to a previously served advertisement`.